Asphaltene: Production problems

 Asphaltenes impart high viscosity to crude oils, negatively impacting production.
 Furthermore, the variable asphaltene concentration in crude oils within individual reservoirs creates a myriad of production problems.

 Heat exchanger fouling

-Asphaltenes are known to be one of the largest causes of fouling in the heat exchangers of the crude oil distillation preheat train.
-They are present within micelles in crude oil, which can be broken down by reaction with paraffins under high temperature.
-Once the protective micelle has been removed polar asphaltenes agglomerate and are transported to the tube walls, where they can stick and form a foulant layer.
+Asphaltenes, a significant contributor to fouling in the heat exchangers of the crude oil distillation preheat train, are present within micelles in crude oil.
+These micelles can be broken down by reacting with paraffins at high temperatures.
+Once the protective micelle is removed, polar asphaltenes aggregate and are transported to the tube walls, where they adhere and form a foulant layer.

 Asphaltene removal

 Chemical treatments for removing asphaltene include: